Manasjrr/FCC-LP-TRACKERv2/README.md

 ## 📄 License

-This project is for private use within the **FCC community**.
+This project is open to everyone within the **FCC community** and beyond.
 Maintained by **Manas**.

-Discord : scotted
+💡 Got ideas or improvements?
+Don't hesitate to reach out!
+Discord: **scotted**

+Currently deployed on a limited number of servers, planning to expand
+once the Riot production API key is approved.